Dates of Makha Bucha Day?

 This third lunar month on which both events occurred is known in Buddhist Pali language as 'Makha'.
 'Bucha', means to honour.

-Despite the great age of these events, (Buddha was teaching over 2,500 years ago) Makha Bucha only became a holiday in 1957.
+Despite the great age of the events of Maka Bucha, (Buddha was teaching over 2,500 years ago) this day only became a holiday in Thailand in 1957.
 Prior to 1957, the third lunar month was celebrated as a Buddhist Holy Day.

 Also a public holiday in Lao and Cambodia.
 The date may differ in these countries due to the local lunar calendars used.
 In Cambodia, the holiday is known as Meak Bochea.